tschaffter/docker-dnsmasq/README.md

 ### Docker tags

-You should avoid using the `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
+You should avoid using the `latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.